 Although there are definitely some shortcomings in the expungement process, “[t]he effect of expunging the records of a criminal charge is to restore the person to the position he or she occupied prior to the arrest or charge.”
 This means that from a legal standpoint, the expunged offense “never occurred.”
 Thus, anyone who has a record expunged “may properly decline to reveal or acknowledge the existence of the charge.”

 8. Is there any reason why I wouldn’t want to get my record expunged?

 In limited circumstances, yes.
 If you are not a U.S. citizen, for example, then you should consult an immigration attorney prior to getting any record expunged, because you may require the records in immigration proceedings.

 9. Are only criminal records eligible for expungement?

 No, expungement is not restricted to criminal records.

 If you successfully defended against an order of protection that was brought against you, then you can have all public records concerning the order expunged free of charge.

 Additionally, if both parties to a divorce proceeding agree to have their request for divorce dismissed and they jointly request expungement of their divorce records, then Tennessee law permits expungement of all records pertaining to the divorce proceedings for an administrative fee of $50.00.

 Yes.
 If you would like to hire an attorney to handle your expungement, I (Daniel A. Horwitz) offer expungement services in Nashville for a small fee.
-Please click here or complete the order form below to purchase an expungement evaluation and review a list of services offered or email me at daniel@ExpungementNashville.com.
+Please click here or complete the order form below to purchase an expungement evaluation and review a list of services offered.